 "Let's Kill Hitler" shows that the writers are well aware of Rory's badass status.
-Not satisfied to have him punch Hitler in the face without hesitating, this exchange confirms that Rory can simply do whatever the hell he wants: "Can you ride a motorbike?"
+Not satisfied to have him punch Hitler in the face without hesitating and then punch a robot in the face WITHOUT EVEN NOTICING, this exchange confirms that Rory can simply do whatever the hell he wants: "Can you ride a motorbike?"
 "I expect so.
 It's that sort of day."

 In "God Complex," there is a hotel where a room exists containing the fear of every being who sets foot in it.
 It shows Rory the exit.

 The trend continues in the IDW licensed Doctor Who comic book.
-In a recent issue, the Doctor and Rory (who was wearing a tuxedo at the time) wound up in London during The Blitz, and saved the life of Ian Fleming.
+The Doctor and Rory (who was wearing a tuxedo at the time) wound up in London on The Home Front, and saved the life of Ian Fleming.
 Rory thus inspired the creation of James Bond.

 An up-and-coming example is baby Alfie from Closing Time (that's Stormageddon, Dark Lord of All to you peasants.)